Food & Beverage business

 Description of image

-Liquor licences are issued by the Department of Local Government, Sport and Cultural Industries (Liquor Licensing Directorate).
-The Department usually will ask for comment from both the City of Vincent and WA Police on new liquor applications, changes to existing liquor licences or if an occasional liquor licence is applied for.
+Liquor licenses are issued by the Department of Local Government, Sport and Cultural Industries (Liquor Licensing Directorate).
+The Department usually will ask for comment from both the City of Vincent and WA Police on new liquor applications, changes to existing liquor licenses or if an occasional liquor license is applied for.

 Section 39 Certificates

-For the the granting or removal of a licence, the altering or redefinition of a venue, an application for an alfresco area or applications for 'liquor without a meal' permits, the Department will request the applicant submit a Certificate of Local Government Authority under section 39 of the Liquor Control Act 1988 (commonly referred to as a section 39 certificate).
-This assesses compliance with the :
+For the granting or removal of a license, the altering or redefinition of a venue, an application for an alfresco area or applications for 'liquor without a meal' permits, the Department will usually request you to submit a Certificate of Local Government Authority under section 39 of the Liquor Control Act 1988 (commonly referred to as a section 39 certificate).
+This assesses compliance with the:

 • Health (Miscellaneous Provisions) Act 1911